-Professor Paula Bailey, Chair of the Department of Science and Mathematics, Coordinator of the Medical Technology major

-Special Lecturer April B. Orange, Program Director of the School of Medical Technology, McLeod Regional Medical Center
+Professor Paula Bailey, Coordinator of the Medical Technology major Special Lecturer April B. Orange, Program Director of the School of Medical Technology, McLeod Regional Medical Center

 A Bachelor of Arts degree in medical technology may be attained at Coker College through a cooperative program with McLeod Regional Medical Center.
 Students may obtain the degree in a four-year course of study.
 The first three years are spent at Coker College; the fourth year is in the clinical portion of the program and is conducted at McLeod Regional Medical Center in Florence, South Carolina.